Possession of Controlled Substance With Intent to Deliver Lawyer Chicago

 Challenging Intent

-Many cases involve drugs that were intended for personal use rather than distribution.
+One of the most effective defenses involves arguing the drugs were intended for personal use rather than distribution.

-Reducing an intent-to-deliver charge to simple possession can dramatically reduce potential penalties.
+Reducing an intent-to-deliver charge to simple possession can dramatically reduce potential penalties, particularly when compared with the severe consequences associated with felony convictions under Illinois law.

 Illegal Search and Seizure